kengraf/GenCyber/LessonPlanThursday.md

 ## LESSON PREPARATION
 ### General
 Instructors should understand how to solve each challenge.
-Instructors shoudl review the recommended hints for each challenge.
+Instructors should review the recommended hints for each challenge.

 ### SOFTWARE
 No local software install is required.